 As is the case for hypercalcemia, having one or more of the following symptoms could indicate the presence of another health problem instead of hypocalcemia.
 If someone has unexplained symptoms that worry them they should visit a doctor.

 - tingling in the lips, fingers, or toes

 - muscle twitches

 - weakness and fatigue

 - brittle nails

 Complications of hypocalcemia include heart, kidney, or teeth problems, and the development of cataracts.
 If someone experiences hypocalcemia for a long time, calcium may be deposited in the basal ganglia of the brain.

 Treatment of Hypocalcemia

-A patient may have to take supplements and follow a special diet for the rest of his or her life, but this routine should remove symptoms and prevent complications of the disease.
+A patient may have to take supplements or medications and follow a special diet for the rest of his or her life, but this routine should remove symptoms and prevent complications of the disease.
 As in hypercalcemia, the problems created by hypocalcemia and the patient's quality of life can very often be improved by following appropriate medical treatment.

 © 2012 Linda Crampton